strvcom/frontend/project-guidelines/quality-output/deployment.md

 Amazon Web Services (AWS) offers AWS EC2 or AWS S3 combined with Amazon CloudFront.
 It’s the cheapest and most scalable solution.
 But it’s the most difficult to set up.

-### Now, Firebase
+### Vercel, Firebase

 There are many great alternatives.
-[Now](http://now.sh/) has great support for [monorepos](../effective-and-consistent-workflow/code-structure-architecture.md#monorepos).
+[Vercel](https://vercel.com) has great support for [monorepos](../effective-and-consistent-workflow/code-structure-architecture.md#monorepos).
 [Firebase Hosting](https://firebase.google.com/products/hosting/) works nice for static content, but Netlify seems to be better.

 ## Static vs. server-side